Last updated on June 18th, 2022 at 08:52 am

 - Explore J.N.
 Ding Darling National Wildlife Refuge, the best place on the island to see some of the spectacular wildlife.
 Start at the interactive education center.
 Roseate spoonbills frequent the preserve and are often seen feeding there at low tide.
 One of the great ways to see Ding Darling is to pedal the four-mile Wildlife Drive on a bike.
 (It’s an eight-mile round trip, returning on the bike path along Sanibel-Captiva Road.)
 There is no dedicated bike path, however, so bikes share the paved road in the preserve.

-- Stroll through the Sanibel Historical Village, where seven historic buildings were moved from their original island and restored.
+- Stroll through the Sanibel Historical Village, where seven pioneer buildings were moved from their original island and restored.
 I’ve never been here when the village is open.
 (It’s only staffed in the winter season, but, like a lot of Floridians, I visit beach locations during the off-season, when rates are low and water is perfect for swimming.)
 Even when the interiors are closed, I like to stop here by bike and admire the buildings, each with a little story to tell, such as the one-room “1896 Sanibel School House for White Children.”

 - Of course, Sanibel is a prime beach destination, so much of your time should be spent with surf and sand.
 But don’t just limit yourself to the beach behind your lodging.
 Check out the island’s most undeveloped beach — Bowman’s Beach on the western end of Sanibel.
 Reaching it takes you over Old Blind Pass, where you may see wading birds in the mangrove lagoons.
 The beach extends for miles and up to Blind Pass, the division between Sanibel and Captiva.
 There is a parking lot plus picnic tables, a playground, bathrooms and showers.